zwallace425/SARS-CoV-2_Pipeline/README.md

 variant_analysis.py --- computes prevalence and growth rates by date and region for each variant constellation or single mutation and stores
 	as a panel dataframe

-gisaid_metadata.py --- process GISAID metadata file and aggregate region-date counts for covariate sequences or single mutations
+gisaid_metadata.py --- process GISAID metadata file and aggregate region-date counts for covariate sequences, single mutations, or PANGO lineages

-variant_scoring.py --- score coviarates or single matations based on the spatial-temporal epidemiological dynamics as well as based on experimental
+variant_scoring.py --- score coviarates, single matations, or PANGO lineages based on the spatial-temporal epidemiological dynamics as well as
-	evidence for functional impact
+	based on experimental evidence for functional impact

+variant_plots.py --- plot growth over time of covariates, single mutations, or PANGO lineages based on sptail-temporal epidemiological dynamics

 NC_045512.2.fasta --- Wuhan-Hu-1 reference sequences necessary for alignments and computing variants